spectrocloud/librarium/content/docs/00-release-notes.md

 ### Pack Notes

 - A new community pack repository is available.
-The Palette Community Repository is where partners and customers can contribute and share their own packs.
-Refer to the Palette Community Repository [README](https://github.com/spectrocloud/pack-central) for more details.
+The Palette Community Repository allows partners and customers to contribute and share their packs.
+For more details, refer to the Palette Community Repository [README](https://github.com/spectrocloud/pack-central).

 ## Education

-- A new Edge tutorial is available for you to learn how to deplou an Edge cluster using Palette with VMware.
-The [Deploy an Edge Cluster on VMware](/clusters/edge/site-deployment/deploy-cluster) provides an end-to-end tutorial that walks you through the process of creating Edge artifacts, creating a Cluster Profile, and deploying an Edge cluster on VMware.
+- A new Edge tutorial is available to learn how to deploy an Edge cluster using Palette with VMware.
+The [Deploy an Edge Cluster on VMware](/clusters/edge/site-deployment/deploy-cluster) provides an end-to-end tutorial that walks you through creating Edge artifacts, creating a Cluster Profile, and deploying an Edge cluster on VMware.

-- The documentation site for Palette now provides you with a chatbot capable of answering your questions about Palette.
+- The documentation site for Palette now provides a chatbot capable of answering your questions about Palette.
 The chatbot is available in the bottom right corner of the documentation site.
-You can ask the chatbot questions about Palette and it will provide you with relevant answers and documentation links.
+You can ask the chatbot questions about Palette, and it will provide you with relevant answers and documentation links.

 # May 22, 2023 - Release 3.4.0